-(Mark One)

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For th he fiscal year ended December 31, 2 021 ☐ TRANSITION REPO RT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE AC CT OF 1934 For the tran sition period fromto C Commission file number: 001-40206 (Exact na CF ACQUISITION CORP.
-VIII ume of registrant as specified in its of charter) Delav 85-2002883 (State or other incorporation of (I.R.S.
-Employer Identification Number) 110 East 59 th Street, N 10022 (Address of principa • A (Zip Code) ohone number, including area code: Title of Feel Class Securities re egistered pursuant to Section 12(b) Title of Each Class: Units, each consisting of one share of of Class A Trading Symbol(s) CFFEU The Nasdaq Sto common stock and one-fourth o • redeemable warrant Class A common stock, par va \$0.0001 per share lue CFFE The Nasdaq Sto ck Market LLC Redeemable warrants, exercisable for common stock at an exercise price per share CFFEW The Nasdaq Sto ck Market LLC • Securities regis stered pursuant to Section 12(g) of t he Act: None Indicate by check mark if the nown seasoned issuer, as defined in Ri □ No ⊠ • - red to file reports pursuant to Section • • as filed all reports required to be filed 1934 during the preceding 12 months (requirements for the past 90 days.
-Yes or for such shorter pe Indicate by check mark wheth 405 of Regulation S-T (§ 232.405 of th post such files).
-Yes \boxtimes No \square submitted electronically every Intera e preceding 12 months (or for such sh Indicate by check mark wheth or an emerging growth company.
-Secompany" in Rule 12b-2 of the Exchan e definition of "large large accelerated filer, an accelerated e accelerated filer," "accelerated fil filer, a non-accelerated filer, a sn er, "smaller reporting company" naller reporting company and "emerging growth Large accelerated filer ccelerated filer Non-accelerated filer Emerging growth company ⊠ ⊠ Sr naller reporting company \boxtimes mark if the registrant has elected no pursuant to Section 13(a) of the Exch eriod for complying with Indicate by check mark whet internal control over financial reporting prepared or issued its audit report. \Box s filed a report on and attestation to b) of the Sarbanes-Oxley Act (15 U.S Indicate by check mark wheth er the registrant is a s shell company (as defined in Rule 12b e-2 of the Exchange Act).
-Yes ⊠ N No 🗆 The aggregate market value o by reference to the closing price for the ng, other than shares held by persons ock on June 30, 2021, as reported on t As of March 31, 2022, there common stock, par value \$0.0001 per s ares of Class A common stock, par v t issued and outstanding. alue \$0.0001 per share, and 6,25 0,000 shares of Class B
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(D) OF THI E SECURITIES EXCHANGE AC CT OF 1934 For the t ransition period from io Commission file number: 001-4020 6 (Exact) CF ACQUISITION CORP.
+VIII name of registrant as specified in its s charter) Delaware 85-2002883 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 110 East 59 th Street, New York, New York 10022 (Address of principal executive offices (Zip Code) Securities registered pursuant to Section 12(b) of the Act: Will be a second Title of Each Class: Units, each consisting of one share of Class A Trading Symbol(s) CFFEU Name of Each Exchang The Nasdag Sto e on Which Registered: ck Market LLC common stock and one-fourth of one redeemable warrant CITE The Masuay Sto CR Market ELEC Class A common stock, par value \$0.0001 per share CFFE The Nasdaq Sto ck Market LLC Redeemable warrants, each whole warrant exercisable for one share of Class A common stock at an exercise price of \$11.50 per share CFFEW The Nasdaq Sto ck Market LLC • gistered pursuant to Section 12(g) of f the Act: None Indicate by check mark if the registrant is a well- known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not req uired to file reports pursuant to Section on 13 or Section 15(d) of the Excha nge Act.
+Yes □ No 🗵 Indicate by check mark whether the registrant (1) 1934 during the preceding 12 months (or for such shorter requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant had 105 of Regulation S-T (§ 232.405 of this chapter) during tales).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is or an emerging growth company.
+See the definitions of company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Emerging growth company ⊠ : Smaller reporting company If an emerging growth company, indicate by chearny new or revised financial accounting standards provide eriod for complying with Indicate by check mark whether the registrant h nas filed a report on and attestation to its management's assessment o f the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square